 The Hoser Brothers House was erected in 1905 by one of the biggest gardening companies in Poland (Bracia Hoser).
 It`s a beautiful residential building with a Neo-Baroque facade and Art-Nouveau interiors.
 It was probably designed by a member of Hoser`s family.
 The building was not destroyed during Second World War.

 Hosers moved to Warsaw from Czech about 200 years ago but their history dates back to the 15th century.
 Before this house was built, the family owned a huge land with gardens and green houses along the Aleje Jerozolimskie street.
 Nowadays there`s no trace of the former gardens.
-It`s full of other pre-war residential buildings.
+It`s full of other buildings from the same period of time.
 Hoser`s descendants still run the business near Warsaw, but under a different name.

 Address: Aleje Jerozolimskie 51